 Using a Credit Card as a Budgeting Tool

 Many people can easily overlook how credit cards can be used as a tool to manage your household budget.
-If everything is paid in cash then it would be necessary to retain and store all the receipts to be able to then go back and separately record all the transaction details into a spreadsheet.
+If everything were paid in cash then it would be necessary to retain and store all the receipts to record all the transaction details onto a spreadsheet.

 This can be very time-consuming and it is quite likely that a receipt will either not be issued or it will be mislaid on the journey home from the store.